deepgram/deepgram-python-sdk/examples/README.md

 If you are contributing changes to this SDK, you can test those changes by using the `prerecorded` or `streaming` projects in the `examples` folder.
 Here are the steps to follow:

+### Add Your Code
-1. Make your changes to the SDK (be sure you are on a branch you have created to do this work).
+Make your changes to the SDK (be sure you are on a branch you have created to do this work).

-2. Install dependencies
+### Install dependencies

+Run the following command to install the project dependencies:

 `pip install -r requirements.txt`

+### Edit the API key

 Replace the API key where it says 'YOUR_DEEPGRAM_API_KEY'

 `DEEPGRAM_API_KEY = 'YOUR_DEEPGRAM_API_KEY'`

+### Run the project

 Make sure you're in the directory with the `main.py` file and run the project with the following command.